geminilabs/megatype/README.md

 ###Config
-Copy `_config.scss` into your code base and override the `!default` settings where required, leaving unmodified values commented out.
+Copy `_config.scss` into your codebase and override the `!default` settings where required, leaving unmodified values commented out.
 First, set up your breakpoint map (defaults shown) and your baseline snap & scaling preferences:
 ```scss
 // config.scss